WALK FOR A CURE

 Cristina R. Antonescu, MD, Memorial Sloan Kettering Cancer Center

-Current risk stratification schemes in gastrointestinal stromal tumor (GIST) have been defined in the pre-imatinib era and rely solely on clinicopathologic metrics: tumor site, tumor size, and mitotic activity.
+As a result of the generous GCRF funding, we were able in the past year to complete an ambitious project on defining genomic biomarkers to better assess risk of malignancy in GIST and guide the patient’s selection for adjuvant therapy (Dermawan J et al, Clinical Cancer Research, 29:3974-85, 2023).
+This study was triggered by the many existing limitations of the current risk stratification schemes in GIST.
+To mention a few, the conventional guidelines for risk assessment were defined in the pre-imatinib era and rely solely on clinicopathologic metrics: tumor site, tumor size, and mitotic activity.
 These risk models have performed inconsistently in differentiating potentially aggressive from indolent clinical behavior, offering limited guidance on adjuvant therapy.
 Additional significant limitations of the current prognostication include the lack of integrated molecular biomarkers and not accounting for the imatinib sensitivity of the primary GIST genotype.
-We will focus on two areas using genomic platforms:
+In our recent study, we specifically investigate means of extracting additional information from large-scale genomic landscape signatures, focusing on selecting and validating prognostic biomarkers of tumor progression.

 Why Second Opinions Matter for Sarcoma